2024 Stellafane Convention

 Teen Robotics Program

-For Teens age 12 to 17.
-This will be a hands-on class where the group will work in teams to construct robotic technology that will be demonstrated at the Convention.
-This years project will involve landing a spacecraft on a solar system object that does not have an atmosphere.
+This will be a hands-on class where teens will work in teams to construct Europa Clipper inspired technology that will be demonstrated at the Convention.

-Attendance will be first-come first-served.
-There will be a lot of specialized instruction so you will need to be on time!
-We will be working with tools,
+Special note: There will be a lot of specialized instruction so you will need to be on time!
+We will be working with hand tools, so please no open toed shoes (sandals, flip-flops, etc.)

 Sign up for the Teen Robotics Program